Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

 We use the archetypical 3,4,9,10-perylene-tetracarboxylic-dianhydride (PTCDA) molecule on the Ag(111) surface as our model system.
 The tuning of the hybridization is achieved by lifting the molecule with the tip of an SPM from the surface \cite{Temirov:Nanotech08,Greuling11,Toher11,greuling13}.
 The variation of the tip-sample distance during the lifting process provides effective control over the (dominant) coupling $\Gamma_\mathrm{S}$ between the singly occupied molecular orbital and the substrate.
 It is thus possible to transform the system from the strongly correlated Kondo singlet to the free spin $1/2$ ground state (Fig.~\ref{fig1_scheme}).

-In our molecule lifting experiments, we record $dI/dV$ spectra as a function of the vertical tip position $z$ at different magnetic fields up to $B=2.8$~T. $z=0$ is defined as the tip position at which the tip apex atom makes contact to one of the carboxylic oxygen atoms of PTCDA (Fig.~\ref{fig1_scheme}).
+In the lifting experiments, we record $dI/dV$ spectra as a function of the vertical tip position $z$, where $z=0$ is defined as the tip position at which the tip apex atom makes contact with one of the carboxylic oxygen atoms of PTCDA (Fig.~\ref{fig1_scheme}).
 This corresponds to a tip-sample distance of approximately $6.3$~\AA~\cite{Greuling11}.
-All experiments in this study are carried out at a base temperature of $1.2$~K. We focus on tip positions $z\gtrsim200$~pm, where a symmetric resonance at zero bias is already observed in the $dI/dV$ spectra \cite{Temirov:Nanotech08}.
+All experiments in this study are carried out at a base temperature of $1.2$~K. We focus on tip positions $z\gtrsim200$~pm, where a symmetric resonance at zero bias is observed in the $dI/dV$ spectra.

+The evolution of the $dI/dV$ spectra in the range $z<200$~pm was previously discussed in Refs.~\cite{Temirov:Nanotech08,Greuling11,Toher11,greuling13}.
+In the flat adsorbed geometry ($z\ll 200$~pm) the occupancy of the lowest unoccupied molecular orbital (LUMO) is close to 2 electrons.
+Reducing the occupancy of the LUMO to 1 by lifting the molecule leads to the Kondo effect regime that we analyze here in detail.
 Fig.~\ref{fig2_cond-Frota}a displays five subsequently acquired spectra at $B=0$.
 The broad Kondo peak at $z=250$~pm becomes progressively sharper as the molecule is decoupled from the substrate by increasing $z$, and the overall conductance is gradually decreasing.